Valampuri Right Hand Conch Shell Dakshinavarti Shankh

 “Dakshinavarti Shankh” also known as “Right Hand Conch Shell” or Valampur Shankha”

-Although there are many types of shankhas present, Dakshinavarti Shankha is considered the most important one out of them.
+Although there are many types of shankha present, Dakshinavarti Shankha is considered the most important one.
 It represents the appearance of Goddess Lakshmi and is a symbol of great success and fame.
-It is said to bring all manner of blessing into the owner’s life and family.
+It is said to bring all manner of blessings into the owner’s life and family.
 It is considered very pure and beneficial if a person keeps this shankha at his home.
 It also helps to fight off nightmares.
-When kept in office or place of business, it brings good luck and success.
+When kept in an office or place of business, it brings good luck and success.
 It is the cleanser of sin.

 They are also used in Tantric activities.
 According to Tantra Shastra, a person is said to be free from all his problems if he keeps water in it.
 Dakshinavarti Shankha brings great positivity and helps in eliminating negative thoughts.
 It is also said to have healing properties.
 It is associated with female fertility and the powder made from the shell material is used in Ayurveda as a treatment for stomach ailments.
 The shankh also helps in curing insomnia and depression.

 The conch shell is thought to have been the original horn-trumpet; ancient Indian mythical epics relate heroes carrying conch shells.
 The Indian god Vishnu is also described as having a conch shell as one of his main emblems; his shell bore the name Panchajanya meaning ‘having control over the five classes of beings.